Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Holland Pass works by credits to redeem for "gold" and "silver" attractions, according to their importance.
 In addition to including a comprehensive guide to the Netherlands with maps, information and itineraries, the Holland Pass does not include access to the A'dam Lookout and the Heineken Experience, but allows entry to the indispensable Van Gogh Museum (for which I advise you to visit the redemption point as soon as possible to check availability) and the Keukenhof Gardens and Madame Tussauds.

 Holland Pass large.
-From 80€.
+From 80 €.

-• 3 gold category museums or attractions
+• 3 museums or attractions in the gold category.

 Holland Pass medium.
-From 60€.
+From 60 €.

-• 2 gold category museums or attractions
+• 2 museums or attractions of the gold category.

 Holland Pass small.
-From 45€
+From 45 €

-• 1 gold category museum or attraction
+• 1 museum or attraction of the gold category.

-One-day pass for canal cruises
+One day pass for canal cruises

 Amsterdam Cruise| ©Maria Eklind